Songwriters 4 Climate Action Project

 There is an opportunity with ART to communicate feelings and ideas in ways that is both universal and very personal.
-It can be super direct and confrontational or subtle and open to infinite interpretation.
+It can be direct and confrontational or subtle and open to interpretation.
 We know art is Powerful and it is something that makes us uniquely human.
 All humans can get something out of creating or interacting with art.
 In these workshops we are interested in using music as the medium to spread awareness and inspire the changes and innovation we need to counteract the worst impact of man-made Climate Change.
 We can’t deny or ignore it any longer.

 Let’s look at some solutions together as a community.

 As Covid changed our world, SW4CA adapted and took what workshops and meet ups we could online...

 What a fabulous experience.
 Involving 12 local artists from various backgrounds, perspectives and genres; we recorded 12+ songs at the prestigious Roundhead Studios.
 Special thanks to Sound Engineer Matthew Gunn for your great work and to our musicians: Edwin Judd, Sam Loveridge, Grant Hewison, Claire Kendall, Tony Richards, Ravi the Poet, Roger Marshall, Ema I’u, Tony Bullen, Permission to speak, Mark Farrier and EDNA.
 The album was mastered by Chris Shetland @ KOG Studios.